bakery/baker-docs/structure/README.md

 Once you're done installing dependencies and running setup as described in the [Installation section](/gettingstarted/installation.md), you will end up with a whole lot of files.

 Let's go over the project structure to make sure you know where things are.
+A lot of this stuff is auto-managed by Baker for you so you do not really have to worry about it much/at all.

 ## High level overview